chrismoos/hash-ring/README.md

 **hash_ring** exposes a simple API to create/remove rings, add/remove nodes, and locate the node for a key on the ring.

 A ring is created by using the *hash_ring_create()* function.

-There is one parameter, *numReplicas*, which determines how many times a node is placed on the ring.
+*numReplicas*, which determines how many times a node is placed on the ring.
 This parameter gives you flexibility on how consistent the ring is.
 Larger values will even out the node distribution on the ring.
 128 is a sensible default for most users.

+*hash_fn* is the hash function to use.
+Currently *HASH_FUNCTION_MD5* and *HASH_FUNCTION_SHA1* are supported.
+In tests MD5 is on average about 25% faster.

-    hash_ring_t *ring = hash_ring_create(128);
+    hash_ring_t *ring = hash_ring_create(128, HASH_FUNCTION_SHA1);

 Next you can add some nodes to the ring.
 For example, if you have a cluster of Redis servers, you might do the following: